puppetlabs/vault-plugin-secrets-oauthapp/README.md

 Success!
 Data written to: oauth2/bitbucket/self/my-machine-auth/config
 ```

-### Automatic refreshing
+### Automatic refresh checking

-By default tokens are automatically refreshed every 60 seconds.
-You can
+By default tokens are automatically checked for refresh every 60
-change that interval by setting the refresh_interval config option to
+seconds.
+You can change that interval by setting the
-another number of seconds.
-If set to zero, tokens will be refreshed
+`tune_refresh_check_interval_seconds` config option to another number of
-only on demand.
+seconds.
+If set to zero, tokens will be refreshed only on demand.

 ## Tips